-In work undertaken with partner organisations, signatory organisations will ensure mutual clarity and agreement about the objectives of the partnership and the respective roles, responsibilities and mutual accountability mechanisms.
+In work undertaken with partner organisations, signatory organisations will ensure mutual clarity and agreement about the objectives of the partnership and the respective roles, responsibilities and mutual accountability and due diligence mechanisms.

 - 1. Signatory organisations will work towards having a written agreement with each of their partners which sets out the agreed objectives of the collaborative aid and development activity and the roles, responsibilities and obligations of each party. - 2.
-In their communications with stakeholders, signatory organisations will reference the role of their partners in delivering aid and development activities.
+In their communications with stakeholders, signatory organisations will reference the role of their partners in delivering aid and development activities. - 3.
+As part of all agreements, contracts, etc., signatory organisations will be clear with partners about their expectations regarding due diligence, while acknowledging that the work of each partner agency is also informed by their own values, cultural practices and norms.